Topic-specific policies

 “Domotics” was originally known as home automation a.k.a. “smart homes”, where domicile or home is described as “The private, hence highly customizable area where someone lives, alone or with guests or cohabitants” that “includes dedicated infrastructure aimed to support those individuals, such as healthcare and wellness systems, building control systems, smart metering and systems for entertainment or gaming.”

-It will cover the information security and privacy aspects of device-device interactions (e.g. hubs and subsystems) as well as human-device plus device-sensors/actuators that physically interact with the home, and networking both within the home and beyond (e.g. via Internet gateways).
+It covers the information security and privacy aspects of device-device interactions (e.g. hubs and subsystems) as well as human-device plus device-sensors/actuators that physically interact with the home, and networking both within the home and beyond (e.g. via Internet gateways).

 Content of the standard